-The two reporting tasks described above, should be funded to focus on identifying easily accessible data, and incorporating electronically synthesized data as these become accessible from data collecting entities including agencies, tribes and other data management projects.
+a.
+The two reporting tasks described above should be refined and recommended by the PERC.
+Generally, this function should be funded to focus on identifying easily accessible data, and incorporating electronically synthesized data as these become accessible from data collecting entities including agencies, tribes and other data management projects.
 Guidance for identifying and aggregating appropriate data for these reporting tasks should be provided collaboratively by representatives of the Council, Council staff, fish and wildlife agencies and tribes to address Program implementation and evaluation needs, including assessments at the subbasin and provincial level and for informing HLI reporting.
 Furthermore, if the PERC moves forward, it would be expected that the council recommendations, based on the guidance from this committee, would be incorporated in these reporting tasks.
-These reporting tasks, along with supporting regional coordination functions (such as those described in Table 1 of the Part 4: Regional Coordination), should be maintained and funding secured.
+These reporting tasks, along with supporting regional coordination3), should be maintained and funding secured.

-&lt;sup>3 These includes functions that relate to populating, maintaining and updating the database that pulls data together for the FWI and HLI; development of FWI targets with managers; identification of data and its synthesis to inform existing and new FWIs needed for informing Council HLIs; and, coordinating with other data management projects,

-The Foundation also provides important historical project information through their website that is valuable to the Program and should receive input from Council and managers regarding maintenance and content of this web resource.
-The content of the Foundation's website, including past project proposals, should be maintained as this is critical information for the Program and its coordination.
-Other tasks described in the Foundation's proposal should be funded as decided by the Foundation's members.
-If members use Regional Coordination Funds to support these tasks, then these tasks are subject to the Council's recommendations for Regional Coordination Projects.
+3 These includes functions that relate to populating, maintaining and updating the database that pulls data together for the FWI and HLI; development of FWI targets with managers; identification of data and its synthesis to inform existing and new FWIs needed for informing Council HLIs; and, coordinating with other data management projects, b.
+The project also provides important historical project information through their website that is valuable to the Program and should receive input from Council and managers regarding maintenance and content of this web resource.
+The content of the website, including past project proposals, should be maintained as this is critical information for the Program and its coordination.
+Bonneville should provide a long-term storage and accessibility plan for the past project proposals.